Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Game Outline

-In this setting, we show $N=20$ images and the player has the option of receiving explanations for the answer or not.
+In this setting, $N=20$ images are selected and the player has the option of receiving explanations or not.
 Each question asked costs one point and explanation, if requested, costs an additional two points.
 All explanation modes are shown once the player chooses to receive explanations.
-This includes heatmaps of spatial attention for all the images, a list of relevant objects/scenes for the secret image, and related question-answer pairs for the secret image.
-Note that the detected objects/scenes and the answers to the related questions are from actual model predictions and hence, noisy.
-Thus, they have to be correct/coherent with the original answer and not be misleading (listing objects of the similar distractor images) in order to be helpful.
+This includes free-form attention for all images, ObjScene for the secret image, and RelQAs for the secret image.
+To be helpful of game wins, explanations need to be not only correct/coherent with the given answer but also sufficiently subtle/complete against distractor images.